Lifestyle Choices and Breast Cancer Risk: Separating Myth from Fact

 • Lean Proteins: Choose lean sources of protein such as skinless poultry, fish, legumes, and tofu.

-See also Breast Cancer Vaccines: From Research to Reality
+See also Breast Cancer and Fertility: What You Need to Know

 By incorporating these foods into your diet, you provide your body with essential nutrients while reducing the risk of breast cancer.